 Duty Free import for parcels sent from Canada to New Zealand under CPTPP

-The amazing part of CPTPP is that parcels containing products valued less than CA$1600 do not require a certification of origin to claim CPTPP preferential tariff treatment.
+The amazing part of CPTPP is that parcels containing products valued less than US$1000 (in local currency) do not require a certification of origin to claim CPTPP preferential tariff treatment.

-Parcels containing products under CA$1,600 can be considered for duty free status if the following conditions include:
+- Parcels containing products under US$1000 (in local currency) can be considered for duty free status if the following conditions include:

-This statement is required on the commercial invoice and we recommend adding an additional stand alone statement/ supporting document.
-See below
+- This statement is required on the commercial invoice and we recommend adding an additional stand alone statement/ supporting document.

-Required data for duty free CPTPP clearance to New Zealand
+Required data for duty free CPTPP import to New Zealand

 In order to claim the preferential tariff treatment to New Zealand from Canada under CPTPP, a set a data elements referred to as a ‘certification origin’ must be provided by the exporter, producer or importer of the goods by adding the information to any document (e.g., Commercial Invoice) accompanying the shipment or if preferred, by providing it on a separate document.
 The data elements do not have to follow a prescribed format but must contain the minimum data elements listed below.
 In addition, the imported goods must originate and be exported from a CPTPP ratified country.